Ship a Full-Stack App with One Prompt

 Bypass CORS

 Make HTTP requests to any external API without CORS restrictions.
-No more proxy servers or backend workarounds.
+No more proxy servers or workarounds.

 Connect to any server directly from frontend JavaScript.
-No proxy servers or backend infrastructure to configure.
+No proxy servers or infrastructure to configure.

 TLS/Secure Connections